extenda/shared-workflows/composite-actions/nodejs-generic-api/test-opa/README.md

 # Run opa tests action

-This is tipical action, to run opa tests in nodejs api application.
+This is typical action, to run opa tests in nodejs api application.

 ### Example